ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 Our application's client-side is made using **ReactJS**.
-Smart contracts will be made using the **Solidity** language and will be deployed on the **Avalanche** network with **Trufflesuite**.
-Therefore, we need to set up our working directory according to ReactJS and Trufflesuite, for making our development process smoother.
+Smart contracts will be made using the **Solidity** language and will be deployed on the **Avalanche** network with Truffle Suite.
+Therefore, we need to set up our working directory according to ReactJS and Truffle Suite, for making our development process smoother.

 Open a terminal and navigate to the directory where we will create the